 Acted for the guardian before the President of the Family Division in a matter which set out the circumstances in which the 26 week time limit in care proceedings may be extended.

-Led by Paul Storey QC, acting for a father in a fact finding hearing where it was found he had murdered one of his children and caused physical harm to his other children.
-Care proceedings are ongoing.
+Led by Paul Storey QC, acted for a father in a fact finding hearing where it was found he had murdered one of his children and caused physical harm to his other children.
+The surviving children were rehabilitated to the mother’s care.

 Re Q (unreported)